tzapu/WiFiManager/README.md

 - add ability to configure more parameters than ssid/password
 - maybe allow setting ip of ESP after reboot

-This works with the ESP8266 Arduino platform https://github.com/esp8266/Arduino
+This works with the ESP8266 Arduino platform with a recent stable release(2.0.0 or newer) https://github.com/esp8266/Arduino

 ## Releases
-#### v0.3
+#### v0.3 and head
  - removed the need for EEPROM and works with the 2.0.0 and above stable release of the ESP8266 for Arduino IDE package
  - removed restart on save of credentials
  - updated examples